The Perfect Morning Routine for the Classroom

 Here are some suggested resources that you could use during your morning routine:

 Visual Writing Prompts

-Use our FREE visual writing prompts widget as a writing prompt.
+Use our visual writing prompts widget as a writing prompt.
 Students can use the illustrations as a stimulus to begin to write a narrative or they could simply describe what they see in the photo.

 Another idea is to have a jar of writing prompts printed out, students grab a writing prompt and go back to their desk and write!
 Our new gratitude journal writing prompts are perfect for this!